stevejcl/dwarfium-scope-archive/README.md

 ### Chapter 6: Contributing

 We welcome contributions to the Dwarfium Scope Archive!
-Here’s how you can contribute:
+Hereâ€™s how you can contribute:

 Fork the repository